ncahill89/wsp/README.md

+This Repo contains a model for producing catchment-scale hydroclimate reconstruction in Queensland, Australia using multiple palaeoclimate proxy records.
+We are making use of the [PalaeoWISE database](https://figshare.com/articles/dataset/PalaeoWISE/14593863/3) compiled by [Croke et al., in 2021](https://www.nature.com/articles/s41597-021-01074-8#Sec7) which provides a set of standardised proxy records most relevant to hydroclimate reconstruction

- Download the repo and then click wsp.Rproj to open the project in Rstudio.
+ To run the model, download the repo and then click wsp.Rproj to open the project in Rstudio.

   - To produce catchment-scale reconstructions open __main_catchment.R__.
 This contains the wrapper code to run the model.
 This is the code that produces the results in the [preprint paper](https://arxiv.org/abs/2202.09383).
 If you wish to view the raw catchment-scale data you'll find it in the __data_all__ folder.